DKiloDesigns/CreatorFlow/creatorflow-app/README.md

 ## Environment Setup for Multiple Dev Instances

-If you want to run multiple dev servers (e.g., on ports 3000 and 3001), create a `.env.development.local` in the root of `creatorflow-app` for each instance.
+If you want to run multiple dev servers (e.g., on ports 3000 and 3001), create a `.env.development.local` in the root of `floai.studio-app` for each instance.
 Example for port 3001:

 ```
 NEXTAUTH_URL="http://localhost:3001"